-Below are images highlighting the difference in quality between standard 4x MSAA and 16x CSAA modes.
-Observe the improvement in image quality for 16x, and note the fact that 16x CSAA typically performs similarly to 4x MSAA.
+The images in Figures 2 and 3 highlight the difference in quality between standard 4x MSAA and 16x CSAA modes.
+Observe the significant improvement in color resolution and edge quality for 16x, and note the fact that 16x CSAA typically performs similarly to 4x MSAA.

-CSAA - 4x vs. 16x (note additional color samples in 16x)
+Figure 2.
+CSAA - 4x vs. 16x